Townsville CityLibraries: Mobile Library

 The Mobile Library Service was first established in 1981 and provides library access to residents in remote areas around Townsville.
 This includes the Northern Beaches area, the Alligator Creek and Cungulla area, and a weekly trip to Magnetic Island.

 Home Service Library

 The Home Service Library was first established in 1990 and was the first of its kind in Queensland.
 Customers of the Home Service Library can either enter the Library outside their house or have library staff select their books and resources for them, and have them delivered to their home.

 Indigenous Resources Services

-CityLibraries strives to ensure that it addresses the needs of the local Indigenous community and its members.
-There are four elements within the role of the Indigenous Resource officer's position within Citylibraries Townsville:
+Citylibraries strives to ensure that it addresses the needs of the local Indigenous community and its members.
+There are four elements within the role of the Indigenous Resource officer's position within Townsville Citylibraries: